 Read Before Bed

 Since those screens are turned off, this is a great substitute.
 But be careful.
 I love reading, but anything too exciting ends up with me getting way too involved and forgetting about the clock altogether.

 Reading self-improvement books before bed seems to work best for me.
 I’m interested in them, but I’m not lost in a story that I can’t put down.

 Do Something Relaxing

 To my husband’s utter dismay, a little shoulder massage knocks me completely out when nothing else will.
 I’m asleep immediately after.

-I think anything relaxing would be helpful here though.
-A bubble bath, self-massage, stretching, or a warm cup of tea (have the tea an hour or two before though!).
+Anything relaxing would be helpful here though.
+A bubble bath, self-massage, stretching, or a warm cup of tea (have the tea an hour or two before) work wonders.

 It is a great way to wind down, do some reflection, and get thoughts out of our heads.
-This does not have to be a long session!
+And this does not have to be a long session!

 A Brain Dump

 To get the to-do list or worrisome thoughts out, spend 2-3 minutes just writing down whatever comes to mind.